julkue/mark.js/README.md

 You can also highlight multiple keywords/phrases with different classes in the context.
 Just clone this code below for each keyword.

 Also you can highlight a sentence/phrase instead of a single word.
-You can use `separateWordSearch` to define if the search for the keywords (separeted with a blank) should be separately or together.
+You can use `separateWordSearch` to define if the keyword search should be separately (separeted with a blank) or together.

 ```javascript
 // Will highlight each keyword "lorem" in the context ".test"
 // It will ignore all keywords inside ".noHighlight" and ".ignore".